zopencommunity/meta/docs/Guides/zopen.md

 - `ZOPEN_URL`: the URL where the source should be pulled from, including the `package.git` or `package-V.R.M.tar.gz` extension
 - `ZOPEN_DEPS`: a space-separated list of all software dependencies this package has.
 These packages will automatically be downloaded if they are not present in your $HOME/zopen/prod or $HOME/zopen/boot directories.

-To help guage the build quality of the port, a `zopen_check_results()` function needs to be provided inside the buildenv.
+To help gauge the build quality of the port, a `zopen_check_results()` function needs to be provided inside the buildenv.
 This function should process the test results and emit a report of the failures, total number of tests, and expected number of failures to stdout as in the following format:
 ```
 actualFailures:<numberoffailures>